Tindora Fry Recipe (North Indian Style)

 Storage Suggestions

 Tindora fry can be stored in an airtight container in the refrigerator for 3-4 days.
-Reheat in a pan or microwave until nicely hot before serving.
+Reheat in a pan or in the microwave until hot, then serve.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Pinterest, and Instagram for all of the latest updates.